 In this document

 Welcome to the Android core technologies section of the site.
 Here you can find information on common features useful to people and organizations who are looking to modify, contribute to, or port the Android software.
 This is "under the hood" information intended for engineers.

 The Android runtime (ART) is the heart of Android.
-It's a fast, just-in-time compiled, optimized bytecode virtual machine.
+It's a fast, ahead-of-time compiled runtime with modern garbage collection designed to scale.
 Android applications are compiled to Dalvik bytecode and run with ART.
 This section includes detailed information such as the Dalvik Executable format specification, and design information on the runtime itself.

 Android's data usage features allow users to understand and control how their device uses network data.
 This document is designed for systems integrators and mobile operators, to help explain technical details they should be aware of when porting Android to specific devices.

 Android is a large and complex system.
 This section includes tips and tricks for debugging at the platform level.